dsiranjeevi26-cmd/OIBSIP/CyberSecurity-Task8-WiresharkTrafficCapture/README.md

 - Verifies the identity of the server
 - Protects data integrity

-Even if packets are captured, their contents cannot be read because they are encrypted.
+Even if packets are captured, the contents cannot be read without the encryption keys.

 ---